 Speaking of roles, what about if you are a bench player?

-If being a non-starter is your roll on your team at the moment, keep your head up and your attitude strong.
+If being a non-starter is your role on your team at the moment, keep your head up and your attitude strong.
 Continue to train, continue to perfect your skills, and more importantly, keep your mindset positive.
-You never know when your resilience will shine through, and whose eyes will be on your when it does.
+You never know when your resilience will shine through, and whose eyes will be on you when it does.

 A science, and an art